 Not for the world, for which men now travail behind Taddeo or Hostiensis, but through his love of the true manna, he became, in a brief time, so great a teacher that he began to oversee the vineyard that withers when neglected by its keeper.

-Overseeing God’s vineyard required St. Dominic to use “both his learning and his zeal” — “con dottrina e con volere insieme” (Par.
-12.97) — to prosecute the Albigensian crusade.
-The Albigensians were heretics in the south of France, the same heretics combatted by Folquet de Marselha when he was Bishop of Toulouse (see Paradiso 9):
+The supervision and maintenance of God’s vineyard required St. Dominic to use “both his learning and his zeal” — “con dottrina e con volere insieme” (Par.
+12.97) — to prosecute the heretics of southern France, in the so-called Albigensian crusade.
+The Albigensians were the same heretics whom Folquet de Marselha worked to destroy when he was Bishop of Toulouse (see Paradiso 9):

 Poi, con dottrina e con volere insieme, con l’officio appostolico si mosse quasi torrente ch’alta vena preme; e ne li sterpi eretici percosse l’impeto suo, più vivamente quivi dove le resistenze eran più grosse.
 (Par.
 12.97-102)